skip to main content

 The GlocalMe G4 Pro is big and clunky, but it’s very easy to use—it looks a bit like a smartphone with a big touchscreen and pre-installed Google Maps app.
 You don’t need a SIM card with this hotspot; the device uses so-called CloudSIM technology to get you internet from a range of cellular providers.
 GlocalMe has its own data plans that you need to buy to stay connected.

-Those data plans are pretty expensive, unfortunately.
-But the device works in both the United States and overseas, so it could make for a useful travel hotspot.
-Mainly we like it because it’s so user friendly and easy to set up.
+Those data plans are pretty expensive, unfortunately, but you may be able to get 1.1GB of data free for 90 days.
+That’s not much, but it will let you test the device before you spend more.
+The really good news iw that the device works in both the United States and overseas, so it could make for a useful travel hotspot.
+Mainly we like it because it’s user-friendly and easy to set up.

 Reasons to buy: